Salmamohamedm/MultiCloudDevOpsProject-/README.md

 #   Configuration Management with Ansible
-This Ansible playbook automates the deployment and configuration of Jenkins, SonarQube, and Docker on an EC2 instance.
-The playbook uses dynamic inventory for seamless integration with cloud environments.
+Unveiling an Ansible playbook that orchestrates the enchanting deployment and configuration of Jenkins, SonarQube, and Docker on your EC2 instance.
+Harnessing the power of dynamic inventory, this playbook seamlessly integrates with cloud environments .

 #   Overview
   - [Jenkins Role:](ansible_project/Jenkins/tasks)